St Joseph's College, Gregory Terrace: Percussion

 Gregory Terrace has seen major success with their percussion program over the years with one of the largest achievements, taking out the national title at the Australian Percussion Eistedfodd in 2021.
 Their drumline also managed to secure 2nd place in the Australian Drumline Competition in the same year, and their drumline previously had placed 3rd in 2019.
 They are the current reigning champions and seek to retain this position with a back-to-back win and 1st in both percussion and drumline, later this year.

 QCMF

 Terrace has a rich history of receiving Gold awards across many ensembles and divisions at the Queensland Catholic Music Festival.

 SHEP AHEP

 Each year Terrace also produces multiple talented musicians who participate in many honours ensemble programs both across the state and on a national scale.

 House system

 There are nine houses at Terrace: Barrett, Buckley, Kearney, Magee, Mahoney, Reidy, Treacy, Windsor and Xavier.
 Originally six, three new houses were introduced at the beginning of the 2009 school year.

+The nine houses compete in the annual Inter-House competitions (Swimming, Cross Country, House Choir, Track & Field).
+Points are allocated to each house based on their position.
+At the end of the year, the house with the most points overall wins the house shield - Currently held by Windsor house.